CoinismRS/COSC-4321-VRats/README.md

 LEvel of complexity -

-1 - Painting and tiling/paneling for walls and floor
+* 1 - Painting and tiling/paneling for walls and floor
-2 - Stud finder, project stud across wall
+* 2 - Stud finder, project stud across wall
-3 - Saving objects placed
+* 3 - Saving objects placed

-Cryptic Cabinet - mixed reality
+(Optional) Cryptic Cabinet - mixed reality
 ## Project Description

 A VR interior design application for users to plan room layouts that: